 Customers can now start their journey at any point in the marketing funnel – top, middle, or bottom, which means our focus should be on the customer.
 How do we do this?
 With accessible, reliable, real-time analytics.
 Google Analytics was previously only able to share quantitative data from websites, meaning hard numbers or metrics.

-Now GA has the ability to share qualitative data, or dimensions, which explains the why.
+Now this tool has the ability to share qualitative data, or dimensions, which explains the why.
 It’s important to have an understanding of digital analytics to see how your website and marketing channels are performing since customers can now start their journey at any point in the marketing funnel.

-Different businesses have different business objectives.
+Different businesses have different business objectives and are seeking to answer different questions with their analytics.
 A few examples of business objectives include:

 - For ecommerce businesses: selling products or services